Important information about COVID-19 and your HRA benefits

 - Apply for child support services by downloading an application at childsupport.ny.gov OR calling the NYS child support helpline at 888-208-4485 to have an application mailed to you.

 - Please only visit an HRA Office if your needs cannot be met through ACCESS HRA or over the phone.
 Many HRA locations have consolidated.
 Consult the HRA Locations page for more information.
-Common Benefit Identification Card (CBIC) offices will now close at 5 PM until further notice.
+The Common Benefit Identification Card (CBIC) office will now close at 5 PM until further notice.

 - All Cash Assistance and SNAP applicants that have been approved for benefits will receive an EBT card in the mail.
 If your EBT card has not yet arrived, you can go to the Brooklyn OTC site for your permanent card, or one of seven open center locations for a temporary card that will have all benefits available until the EBT card arrives.